bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 {:#aut}
-Adam Gibson described an [anonymous usage token][news303 aut] scheme he has developed to allow anyone who can keypath-spend a UTXO to prove they could spend it without revealing which UTXO it is.
+Adam Gibson described an [anonymous usage token][news303 aut] scheme he developed to allow anyone who can keypath-spend a UTXO to prove they could spend it without revealing which UTXO it is.
 One use he highlights is allowing LN channels to be announced without requiring owners identify the specific UTXOs backing those channels, which is required